Student Funding & Fees

 Payment of fees

-If you are not eligible for funding or the funding available is less than the full course fee you will be responsible for payment of any balance.
-This will normally be due to be paid at the time of your enrolment.
+If you are not eligible for funding or the funding available is less than the full course fee you will be responsible for payment of any balance due at the time of your enrolment.

 Refund of fees

-Refunds will only be granted in the following circumstances at the following rates:
+Refunds will only be granted in the following circumstances: